ibm-cloud-docs/Cloudant/documents/document.md

 ### Examples of creating a document
 {: #creating-document-using-command-line}

-You can customize this section for the programming language that you want to use by selecting the language in the code examples.
-{: tip}

 Example of creating a {{site.data.keyword.cloudant_short_notm}}s document for this JSON in a non-partitioned database:

 ```json